Interview with our Spanish Partner César Zarate, ECIJA

-In our interview with César Zarate, Partner at ECIJA, we learn more about the impact of the EU Whistleblowing Directive on whistleblower protection.
-We also talk about Spain’s existing Criminal Code, that already requires companies to have a crime prevention system.
+In our interview with César Zarate, Partner at ECIJA, we learn more about the impact of the EU Whistleblowing Directive 2019/1937 on whistleblower protection, and also about Spain’s existing Criminal Code, that already requires companies to have a crime prevention system.
 Our Partner tells us how implementing a whistleblowing channel can help organisations, and the main limitations for Spanish companies when it comes to implementing these systems and managing cases.

-ECIJA is positioned as the 4th largest Spanish law firm, consolidating itself as the Ibero-American law firm with the strongest presence in Latin America.
-This reinforces our full-service offering through alliances with leading firms in their respective areas of practice.
-We have a team of over 800 professionals at 30 office locations in 16 countries.
+ECIJA is positioned in the top 10 national firms by turnover, consolidating itself as the Ibero-American law firm with the strongest presence in Latin America, reinforcing our full-service offer.
+We have a team of over 1000 professionals at 33 office locations in 16 countries.
 We are the undisputed authority on Digital Economy in Spain, and leaders in various areas of legal practice in Spain, Portugal and Latin America.

-The newspaper Cinco Días (Grupo PRISA) and the consulting firm Statista recently published their 2022 ranking of the best law firms in Spain.
-ECIJA has been recognised as the best New Technologies law firm in Spain.
+ECIJA has been recognised by the main international directories as a benchmark firm in various practice areas, standing out for excellence and innovation in the provision of legal services.
 Thanks to our commitment to innovation, excellence and sustainability, the Financial Times has also recognised ECIJA as one of the most innovative firms in Europe.

 In most cases, our clients are concerned that they do not have sufficient means for the correct handling of complaints.
 It is very rare for companies in Spain to have professionals specialised in the investigation of complaints who can ensure that the process is carried out while respecting the guarantees of all individuals involved.

-The service our clients demand the most, is the external management of the channels and handling of complaints, in a compliant and timely way.
+In addition to compliance with local regulations, our clients primarily seek our service for external management of channels and handling of complaints, in a compliant and timely way.

 We have been analysing complaints channel solutions for many years and Whistlelink’s look and feel caught our attention from the beginning.
 The system has a very clean and well-crafted aesthetic look which, from my point of view, helps to generate greater trust for the whistleblower.